Rishika15042004/CODESOFT/README.md

 # CODESOFT
-My Python projects are stored in this repo which I have made for Codesoft internship.
+My Python projects are stored in this repository which I have made for Codesoft internship.